sonic-net/DASH/documentation/high-avail/design/AMD-Pensando_HA_Proposal.md

 ## State Synchronization

 State synchronization between the 2 DPUs uses the CNIP IP.
 All state synchronization happens at the granularity of the DP-VIP and happens from the primary of the DP-VIP towards the secondary.
-State synchronization happens in 2 stages
+State synchronization happens in 2 parallel stages

 1. Bulk Sync
 1. Data path sync